zandi/ebpf-stack-pivot-detection/whitepaper.md

 Following are some results from a Proof-of-Concept implementation of this technique.

+## Limited Development Testing

+Limited testing was done during development running typical Linux desktop software, basic benchmarking suites, and simple test programs for various languages to test threading & concurrency situations similar to Golang's goroutines.
+For example, web browsing with Firefox 112 was used to exercise the PoC against a relatively complicated multi-threaded & multi-process application.
+Additionally Phoronix Test Suite was used to exercise common server workloads Apache, Nginx, Redis and Postgresql.

+### Concurrency Primitives

+Golang's goroutines reliably and trivially exhibited false positive behavior with Golang's custom stack regions.
+Experimentally, only two regions have been observed in use by Golang as a stack.
+Manually adding these to an allowlist easily dealt with the issue.

+Basic tests with threading & concurrency support in the following languages was done, and did not uncover further false positives: Erlang processes (lightweight threads), C# Tasks via `System.Threading.Tasks`, Kotlin coroutines from `kotlinx.coroutines` running in a native binary built using GraalVM.

 ## real-world stats on event breakdown for a production server

 TODO: run some kind of interesting software on test k8s cluster I have

 ### false positives, false negatives

+There are currently no known false positives.

 TODO: know about some false negatives we found via testing, such as cases where mmap'd region for unclear reasons shares a VMA with the stack (debug this case